robjwells/sht4x-rjw/README.md

 of temperature and humidity sensors.

-This crate provides both blocking and async drivers for the SHT4x, with CRC verification of all read data, and easy access to measurements in celsius (°C), fahrenheit (°F), and percent relative humidity (%RH), all as `f32`.
+This crate provides both blocking and async drivers for the SHT4x, with CRC validation of all read data, and easy access to measurements in celsius (°C), fahrenheit (°F), and percent relative humidity (%RH), all as `f32`.

 The SHT4x communicates over I2C, exposing temperature and humidity measurement